Ruggero1912/AIDE-unipi/1st YEAR/LARGE SCALE AND MULTISTRUCTURED DATABASES/README.md

 ### Oral questions

 You can find a collection of oral questions in the directory [ORAL QUESTIONS](oral-questions), some of them may be in italian.

+### Students'notes

+Here you can find a collection of public notes written by the students:

+- [LargeScaleRecap](LargeScaleRecap_20-21_Valerio-Giannini.pdf): made in the academic year 20-21, 58 pages, in english, author: Valerio Giannini